jiupinjia/Deep-adversarial-decomposition/README.md

 unzip datasets.zip
 ```

-   Please not that in each of our demo datasets, we only uploaded a very small part of the data, which are used to show the directory configurations of the datasets.
-To reproduce the results reported in our paper, you can download the full versions of these datasets.
+   Please note that in each of our demo datasets, we only uploaded a very small part of the images, which are only used as an example to show how the structure of the file directory is organized.
+To reproduce the results reported in our paper, you need to download the full versions of these datasets.
 All datasets used in our experiments are publicly available.
 Please check out our [paper](https://openaccess.thecvf.com/content_CVPR_2020/papers/Zou_Deep_Adversarial_Decomposition_A_Unified_Framework_for_Separating_Superimposed_Images_CVPR_2020_paper.pdf) for more details.

-## Task 1: Image unmix
+## Task 1: Image decomposition

 ![teaser](fig/unmix.jpg)